royalmo/docker-networks/README.md

 As in a normal case we don't need any complex networking, Docker does a lot of default things for us.
-For example, when a network is created, an IP range is assigned, and when containers are added to it, an IP is automaticly assigned.
+For example, when a network is created, an IP range is assigned, and when containers are added to it, an IP is automatically assigned.
-Imagine how painful will it be to always connect to the network (with a different IP) everytime you start a new container!
+Imagine how painful will it be to always connect to the network (with a different IP) every time you start a new container!

 Docker provides a feature to **inspect a network**.
 This can help us when debugging, and will show us relevant information.
 The magic command is